vgorloff/mc-blog/blog-posts/swiftui-in-auv3/index.md

 }
 ```

-View controller acts as a factory and cluing UI and AudioUnit together.
+View controller acts as a factory and a clue between UI and AudioUnit.

 ```swift
 // AudioUnitViewController.swift